Reliable Networking and WiFi Setup for Homes and Offices

 Reduce Interference

-A thick, black right-pointing arrow symbol on a white background.
+Black right-pointing arrow icon on a white background

 Large appliances, metal surfaces, and thick walls can block signals.
 Adjusting router placement may improve performance.